oakmac/cuttle/README.md

 Cuttle is named after the [Cuttlefish] because [Shaun] likes cephalopods.

+The first three letters of Cuttle might stand for "ClojureScript User Tool", but the last three letters don't stand for anything because Cuttle is not an acronym.

-Cuttle is not an acronym and should be capitalized like a proper noun when used in a sentence.
+Cuttle should be capitalized like a proper noun when used in a sentence.

 ## License